lambdaprime/dope4j/dope4j.tests/Conformance_to_DOPE.md

 ```

 As we can see 1.135(6)5475e-04 != 1.135(7)e-04.
+This 0.0001 delta during pose calculation can increase up to 0.1.
+Such increase happens mostly when not all vertices were detected and decoders have to fall back to [SOLVEPNP_P3P](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga549c2075fac14829ff4a58bc931c033d) method.

-It means that it is expected to have a small delta between `dope4j` and DOPE results.
+To summarize: it is expected to have a some delta between `dope4j` and DOPE results.